moon-up/moon-sdk-kotlin/docs/YearnApi.md

 <a id="removeLiquidityWeth"></a>
 # **removeLiquidityWeth**
-> AccountControllerResponse removeLiquidityWeth(authorization, name, inputBody)
+> TransactionAPIResponse removeLiquidityWeth(authorization, name, inputBody)